5 Simple Tactics to Gamify Virtual Meetings and In-Person Events

 I don’t know about you, but personally, I have a hard time sitting in a general session listening to speakers go on and on and on.
 If I am not sitting near the front the whole thing turns into blah, blah, blah.
 And, my mind starts to wander.
 In virtual meetings, it’s even worse.

 However, if there is a way for me to participate in the session, I am much more likely to stay connected to the content and the message.

-Tactic #1: Setup A Group Trivia Game
+Tactic #1: Organize A Group Trivia Game

 During COVID, Group trivia games were the most popular way to gamify a virtual meeting.
 Group trivia worked because it created a shared, memorable experience among the virtual attendees.
 If you are looking for high-impact-minimal-effort game then a group trivia game is the way to go.